onyx-platform/onyx/doc/user-guide/triggers.md

 #### `:accumulating`

-Setting `:trigger/refinement` to `:accumulating` means that the state of a window extent is maintained exactly as is after the trigger invocation.
+Setting `:trigger/refinement` to `:onyx.refinements/accumulating` means that the state of a window extent is maintained exactly as is after the trigger invocation.
 This is useful if you want to an answer to a query to "become more correct over time".

 #### `:discarding`

-Setting `:trigger/refinement` to `:discarding` means that the state of a window extent is set back to the value it was initialized with after the trigger invocation.
+Setting `:trigger/refinement` to `:onyx.refinements/discarding` means that the state of a window extent is set back to the value it was initialized with after the trigger invocation.
 You'd want to use this if the results from one periodic update bear no connection to subsequent updates.

 ### Syncing

 Onyx offers you the ultimate flexibility on what to do with your state during a trigger invocation.
 Set `:trigger/sync` to a fully qualified, namespaced keyword pointing to a function on the classpath at runtime.
-This function takes 5 arguments: the event map, the window map that this trigger is defined on, the trigger map, a map with keys (`:window-id`, `:lower-bound`, `:upper-bound`, `:context`) representing window metadata, and the window state as an immutable value.
+This function takes 5 arguments:
+The [event map](http://www.onyxplatform.org/docs/cheat-sheet/latest/#/event-map), the [window map](http://www.onyxplatform.org/docs/cheat-sheet/latest/#/window-entry) that this trigger is defined on, the [trigger map](http://www.onyxplatform.org/docs/cheat-sheet/latest/#/trigger-entry), a [state-event map](http://www.onyxplatform.org/docs/cheat-sheet/latest/#/state-event), and the window state as an immutable value.
 Its return value is ignored.
-The window metadata keys represent the following:

-- `:window-id`: a unique ID representing this concrete instance of a window.
-The ID is only unique among windows for a particular `:window/id` in the Onyx job.
-- `:lower-bound` - The lowermost value of any window key for a segment that belongs to this window
-- `:upper-bound` - The uppermost value of any window key for a segment that belongs to this window
-- `:context` - a keyword representing the context that caused this trigger to fire

 This function is invoked when the trigger fires, and is used to do any arbitrary action with the window contents, such as sync them to a database.
 It is called once *per window instance*.
 In other words, if a fixed window exists with 5 instances, the firing of a Timer trigger will call the sync function 5 times.
 You can use lifecycles to supply any stateful connections necessary to sync your data.
 Supplied values from lifecycles will be available through the first parameter - the event map.